AgentMC/Sao20/Translate/Ru/Part9.md

 Ten seconds.

 A vast room that would occupy about one-third of the first-floor area was dark.
-All the south side windows were covered with black curtains.
+All the Южной side windows were covered with black curtains.
 It was not perfect darkness though because ten or so candles were lit in the center.

 Candles were arranged in a circle about 2 mels in diameter, with three гоблинов lying in it.
 A black figure standing just outside the circle seemed to be casting some sort of an incantation. *Although we had no doubt that nothing good was happening here, now that’s surely ──*